 Toby: A middling pitcher who has little upside but a steady enough floor that may earn a spot on your roster just for some stability, but is to be avoided against tougher matchups.
 That guy who goes to work every day and gets the job done but he’s super boring and you don’t want to talk to him, like ever.
 You don’t even want to acknowledge that he works for the same company as everyone else.
 Named after The Office character of the same name.

 Tobey Maguire: The nickname given to the best Toby performing at the time, since Maguire is the most prolific of all Tobys, despite the slight change of spelling.
 Also referred to as Spiderman.

 VPQS: It’s a PQS that has both a 4.50 ERA and 1.50 WHIP.
 It’s the golden standard of having a bad outing that somehow gets rewarded.

 WHERST: The opposite of the Minimalist Score as it tracks the start with the highest total of ER, Walks, and Hits.
 (Walks, Hits, ER, Start = WHERST).
 The 2017 champions were Christian Bergman and Jeff Locke with marks of 26 – Bregman allowed 10 ER, 14 Hits, and 2 Walks in his May 23rd outing, while Locke allowed 11 ER, 11 Hits, and 4 Walks in his July 3rd outing.
-2018’s mark is set by A.J.
-Cole on April 3rd with a score of 22.
+2018’s leader is Matt Moore with a score of 23 on May 2nd.

 Young Gun: A young pitcher who may make a strong fantasy impact in future seasons, but doesn’t know how to wield his weapons just yet and will shoot himself in the foot often in the short term.